 7. Consider large windows and doors

-Low-hanging pendants and fabulously tall storage emphasise the height of this space, with marble work surfaces and gold faucets uniting the decorative elements.
+Low-hanging pendants make great kitchen island lighting, and fabulously tall storage emphasise the height of this space, with marble work surfaces and gold faucets uniting the decorative elements.

 8. Color in

 While the long established preference for going ‘light and bright’ when decorating small spaces does apply, it’s important not to let your kitchen slip into neutral obscurity.

 'Don’t be afraid to use colour – even really bright colours in high gloss finishes, such as lime green, blue, lilac or pink.
 It’s a great way to give your kitchen a boost if you haven’t got a great deal of space to play with,' advises Adrian Stoneham of Stoneham Kitchens.